PatrickAuld/patrickauld.com/_posts/README.md

 **Continued learned is necessary for growth**.
 This includes things that may not seem directly related to my work activities.
 You can only discover new solutions when you broaden your understanding of the world.

 **Humans are the most expersive thing to change**.
-Any migration, tooling change, or modification has to take the human impact into account.
-This means always using simple abstractions and taking workflows into account when making changes.
+Any migration, workflow change, or modification has to take the human impact into account.

 **You can book any availablity on my calendar**.
 My focus time is blocked off.
 Open slot are that way so you can take advantage of them if you want to do a face to face.